HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Multiple Key Protocol
 Although I had a lot of meaningful discussions with the professor earlier, including various possible key exchange methods, including symmetric key DES, J-Pake, and the very well-known Signal key, I still did not complete the multi-key switching function in the end.
 ### Group Chat

+### Stability and Jest Testing
+As we already discussed that testing is an essential part in the project, and Jest is a powerful testing tool for our project, but we finally only provide some simple examples and unfortunately cannot integrate it further to our project.
+The reasons are listed below.
+#### Data Type
+Within the project, the project content gives the Jest testing some challenges.
+To test with Jest, we need to simulate the real world conditions and give the expected return values to the functions.
+For example, if we want to test the decryption, we need to give the type of messages will receive on WeChat.
+However, since there are a various type of the message structures are used in the WeChat, and we cannot get the structures before we were trying in advance.
+It is impossible to apply a comprehensive and meaningful Jest testing.
+#### Code Structure
+Currently, within the code, there are a lot of async operations and the APIs of the WXhelper.
+To configure Jest with WeChat and WXhelper, it requires a lot of additional configurations and the customizations, causing an increase in the test writing and maintenance complexity.

 ## Potential Threats

 ### WXhelper Update